-The "state-of-the-art" in model railroad ground cover has gone from dyed sawdust to ground foam and now onto "static grass."
-This material is a fine filament that, when applied to the layout with a static electric charge, will stand vertically and represents fine blades of grass, weeds, or other plants.
+The "state-of-the-art" in model railroad ground cover has gone from dyed sawdust to ground foam and now to "static grass."
+This material is a fine filament that, when applied to the layout with a static electric charge, will stand vertically to represent fine blades of grass, weeds, or other plants.
 The material can also be applied to trees to represent pine needles and many other trackside details.

 If you have a large layout, the cost is certainly worth it.
 But what if you have a smaller layout or budget?

 Fortunately, these are not very complicated devices.
 With a little work and some basic skills, you can build your own in about 30 minutes and for around $10.

 - Electric fly swatter (The one shown here came from Harbor Freight)

 - Sieve.
 These can be found in a kitchen supply store or the home section of a department or discount store.

 - Alligator clip.
 Any hardware or electronics store should sell a small pack for a few dollars.
 Leftovers can be used to make test leads or just as convenient miniature clamps.